Aliases for ACMSD Gene

 GeneCards Summary for ACMSD Gene

 ACMSD (Aminocarboxymuconate Semialdehyde Decarboxylase) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include aminocarboxymuconate-semialdehyde decarboxylase activity.
+Diseases associated with ACMSD include Pellagra and Epilepsy, Familial Adult Myoclonic, 3.
+Among its related pathways are Tryptophan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include aminocarboxymuconate-semialdehyde decarboxylase activity.

 Converts alpha-amino-beta-carboxymuconate-epsilon-semialdehyde (ACMS) to alpha-aminomuconate semialdehyde (AMS).
 ACMS can be converted non-enzymatically to quinolate (QA), a key precursor of NAD, and a potent endogenous excitotoxin of neuronal cells which is implicated in the pathogenesis of various neurodegenerative disorders.
 In the presence of ACMSD, ACMS is converted to AMS, a benign catabolite.
 ACMSD ultimately controls the metabolic fate of tryptophan catabolism along the kynurenine pathway.